nhado401/CS32---C-Level-2/README.md

 We must implement the tree or hash table data structure.
 My code used Hash Table with 1000 number of buckets (to make it easier for testing program).

 This project was assigned in the last week of the quarter, which is a very hectic week, so I did this in only 3 days.
 With that being said, my code is not perfect and it could be re-organized or improved to speed up.
-Professor Smallberg never releases the grade for this project but it works perfectly well and meets all of his requirements.
+Professor Smallberg never releases the grade for this project but it works pretty well and meets all of his provided requirements.
 At least, the last time I checked, the code was still right.

 Feel free to use it as a reference.